K-arch27/pinebtrfs/README.md

 ## Btrfs Root on Pinephone Pro

-### Arch image ready to be flashed and use can be found in Release (based on danct12 Arch image for the PPP)
+### Arch image ready to be flashed and use can be found in Release (based on danct12 Arch)

-You can run phone.sh on the phone itself after booting to automatically install and configure snapper for you
+Or you can Generate yourself an up-to-date image with this : https://github.com/K-arch27/arch-pine64-build-btrfs

-## --- Doing it yourself ---
+## --- Doing it yourself for Another distro ---

 ```
 This guide assume you have access to a linux pc with a card reader